 Cost to Add Cavity Wall Insulation

 If your property was constructed after 1920, it will probably have two walls separated by a cavity void.

-Cavity wall insulation is a fibre material that is blown between the two walls via pre-drilled holes and is a great way to reduce heat loss.
+Cavity wall insulation is a fibre or polystyrene material that is blown between the two walls via pre-drilled holes and is a great way to reduce heat loss.